tlin41390/MusicClassification/README.md

 ## Question we hope to answer:
 Given the variety of data, we will compare methods for classifying music.
 The first method will be running the audio files through a machine learning model, and grouping them.
 Method two will be grouping based on the image files, and the third method will be using the data from the .CSV files.
+## Communication Protocols:
+- Always commit work to personal branch.
+- Once personal branch is ready for merging with main, create pull request, and choose at least one person to review.